 However, the future benefits of a carbon tax are highly uncertain—Only half of all emissions since 1900 remain in the atmosphere, and it is not certain where the remainder is going, or at what rate.
 Then, clouds, albedo, and other feedbacks make it uncertain just how much warming will result from a given increase in atmospheric CO2.
 And finally, it is uncertain what the economic costs will be of a given amount of average warming.
 Clearly some regions will actually benefit, and there is even a direct agricultural advantage to atmospheric CO2.
 Climate skeptics suspect that the IPCC and the Administration over-estimate the benefits of reducing emissions, but the political reality is that public policy will be based on these estimates.

 Since the up-front costs of a $T tax on carbon are clearly $T, whereas the future benefits are highly uncertain, it is not appropriate to discount the future expected benefits with a risk-free discount rate.
 The historical average real return on US equity is approximately 6.5%, which reflects a substantial risk premium.
-However, financial economist Robert Litterman, in a recent talk at NYU’s Volatility Institute, has convinced me that since climate risk is more or less uncorrelated with other stock market risks, and since the uncertainty involved is only a modest fraction of total long-run economic uncertainty, something like the high-end 5.0% discount rate estimates of the SCC are more appropriate than either the 5.0% rate or the virtually risk-free 2.5% rate.
+However, financial economist Robert Litterman, in a recent talk at NYU’s Volatility Institute, has convinced me that since climate risk is more or less uncorrelated with other stock market risks, and since the uncertainty involved is only a modest fraction of total long-run economic uncertainty, something like the mid-range 3.0% discount rate estimates of the SCC are more appropriate than either the 5.0% rate or the virtually risk-free 2.5% rate.
 (See Daniel et al., below.)

 Green Subsidies and Revenue Neutrality